jconorgrogan/Why-there-is-something-and-not-nothing/README.md

 If we think of the observer as a "differentiation machine," then information is simply a result of the differentiation process.
 The observer acts as a filter, shaping information by what distinctions it can and cannot make.
 In other words, what we call "information" is observer-dependent.
 The universe may contain an abundance of states, but only those which can be meaningfully differentiated by an observer become informationally relevant.

-## The Universe as Information
-There are many competing frameworks which attempt to describe reality: quantum mechanics, general relativity, string theory etc. The one thing they all agree on?
-All are united in that they rely on information to describe reality, at every layer of complexity:

-- **Particles** have properties such as position, momentum, spin, and charge—all pieces of information that distinguish one particle from another.
-- **Entanglement** is a phenomenon where particles become linked, and the state of one instantaneously influences the state of another, regardless of distance.
-This non-local behavior suggests that information is a fundamental aspect of the universe, transcending classical concepts of space and time.
-- In **general relativity**, information is encoded in the curvature of spacetime caused by mass and energy.
-The geometry of the universe conveys information about gravitational fields and the distribution of matter.
-- **Black hole thermodynamics** introduces the concept of entropy proportional to the event horizon's area, suggesting that information about all the matter that has fallen into a black hole is encoded on its surface.
-This leads to the holographic principle, which posits that all the information contained within a volume of space can be represented as information on the boundary of that space.

-As such, to understand reality, we must observe, measure, and process data—this is information.
-So, it stands to reason that the universe must enable information.

-## Reframing the Question: Why Information?
-If everything boils down to information, then the question "Why is there something rather than nothing?" becomes 1.
-"Why is there information rather than no information?
-2. If observers are required, how do they emerge?

 ## A World Without Information
 To understand how information emerges, consider a world with no information—a state of absolute uniformity and non-distinction.
 In such a state, there is no space or time, no matter or energy, no forces or interactions.
 Everything is homogenous; every point is identical to every other point.
 Going back to our original definitions, this universe is non-distinguishable, does not have multiple possible states, and has no common basis for distinction.